tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 <br><br>
 **Python - Seaborn** [Seaborn](https://stanford.edu/~mwaskom/software/seaborn/index.html) is a library built on top of matplotlib.
-It is made for more statistical visualisations than matplotlib, and seems to be great every time you want to plot a LOT of different variables.
+It is made for more statistical visualizations than matplotlib, and seems to be great every time you want to plot a LOT of different variables.
 For Non-statisticians, it might be overwhelming: There are [two possible ways](https://stanford.edu/~mwaskom/software/seaborn/tutorial/regression.html#functions-to-draw-linear-regression-models) to create a scatterplot, and Seaborn defaults to drawing the regression model (aka "trendline").

 ```python
 #import libraries